Policies and Procedures

 • Any other available space

-Students without a residency requirement must complete the application by March 1 to be included in room selection.
+Current residents without a residency requirement must complete the application by March 1 to be included in room selection.
 Those not picked up to participate in room selection are placed on the "Stand-by" list and are not guaranteed housing.
 Non-required students on Stand-by should prepare a back-up plan for housing.
 If an off-campus lease is signed, students should email housing@smu.edu immediately to cancel their housing application to avoid cancelation penalties.

 Transfer students should complete a housing application as soon as they pay their deposit.
 Students should apply by May 10, unless admitted after that date.

 Effective Fall 2023, transfer students do not have a housing requirement.
-Assignments are made on a space available basis, with priority given to students who are 20 years of age or younger.
-Assignments are generally made in mid- to late- July.
-Students should prepare a back-up plan should on-campus housing not be available.
+Transfer students should be prepared to look for housing off-campus.
 Transfers who cancel housing after assignment are subject to cancellation penalties.

 Current students who lived off-campus the prior academic year may contact RLSH to inquire about availability.
 Application will be opened in April, if space is available.
 Housing availability is very limited and assignments will only be made if space is available in Late July and August.